magento/magento2/README.md

 We are dedicated to our Community and encourage your contributions and welcome feedback through [events](https://www.adobe.io/open/magento/calendar), our [DevBlog](https://community.magento.com/t5/Magento-DevBlog/bg-p/devblog), Twitter and YouTube channels, and [other Community resources](https://devdocs.magento.com/community/resources.html).

-To connect with people from both the Community and Adobe engineering, [join us in Slack](https://magentocommeng.slack.com).
+To connect with people from the Community and Adobe engineering, [join us in Slack](https://magentocommeng.slack.com).
 We have a channel for every project.
 To join a particular channel, send us a request at [engcom@adobe.com](mailto:engcom@adobe.com), or [sign up](https://opensource.magento.com/slack).

 - [Popular Slack channels](https://www.adobe.io/open/magento/slack)